geoffcline/website/content/en/docs/concepts/storage/volumes.md

       image: busybox
       volumeMounts:
         - name: cache-volume
-          mountPath: /etc/config
+          mountPath: /etc/cache

 ```

 ## Core Volume Types

 Kubernetes supports several types of Volumes.
 These core voulme types are
-integrated into kubernetes, and include volume interfaces.
+integrated into kubernetes, and include volume interfaces (e.g., NFS).

+Kubernetes handles creating the connection to the Volumes, at the pod level.
+Containers simply see a path pointing to the volume.

+Core Volume Types:
    * [configMap](#configmap)
    * [downwardAPI](#downwardapi)
    * [emptyDir](#emptydir)